arn-the-long-beard/seed-routing/README.md

 ## Seed Routing

-A try to make a Router that we could use to make a good routing for Seed equivalent to what we have in Angular/React/Vue.
+A proposal for advanced routing in Seed equivalent to what we have in Angular/React/Vue.

 ### Summary